ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Constitutional Governance Integration

-The per-action cost is dominated by the 7B forward pass (65\,ms).
-A natural optimization---cascading through a smaller model first (e.g., 135M at 0.6\,ms) and escalating to 7B only for ambiguous cases---is left for future work.
+The per-action cost is dominated by the 7B classification forward (332--556\,ms hosted, ${\sim}$220\,ms deploy-realistic; the per-token cost is a measured 78.6\,ms).
+A natural-seeming optimization---cascading through a \emph{vanilla} smaller model first (e.g., 135M) and escalating to 7B only for ambiguous cases---is empirically refuted by the small-model floor result (\S\ref{sec:smallmodel}): vanilla sub-billion-parameter probes miss 87--90\% of harmful prompts, so they cannot serve as a first-stage tripwire.
+A \emph{distilled} tripwire head trained against 7B-class verdicts remains plausible future work.